The First 30 Minutes: Immediate Steps After Losing a Filling or Crown

 If the Crown is Broken or You Don’t Have It

-If the crown is lost or damaged, you cannot reseat it.
-The priority is to protect the underlying tooth, which is now very vulnerable.- Protect the Tooth: The prepared tooth will be sensitive and have a rough texture.
+- Protect the Tooth: The prepared tooth will be sensitive and have a rough texture.
 You can cover it with temporary filling material or dental wax to reduce sensitivity and prevent it from shifting.

 - Be Extremely Careful: A tooth prepared for a crown is not meant to withstand chewing forces on its own.
 It can easily fracture.
 Avoid chewing on that side of your mouth entirely.